tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/17-github-practice-01/README.md

     ![Creating a new respository](Images/02.PNG)

-3. Clone the repository by clicking the `Clone or download` button.
+3. Clone the repository by clicking the `Code` button.
 Copy the link to your clipboard.

     ![Copying the clone url](Images/03.PNG)